 A variable speed submersible pump can be used for normal purging and sampling (see FS 2213 and FS 2221), sampling low permeability aquifers or formations (see FS 2222) and collecting filtered groundwater samples (see FS 2225, section 1).

-Make sure that the pump housing, fittings, check valves and associated hardware are constructed of stainless steel.
+Make sure that the pump housing, fittings, check valves and associated hardware are constructed of stainless steel, Teflon or other fluoropolymer, polyethylene or polypropylene.
 Make sure that any other materials are compatible with the analytes of interest.
 See Table FS 1000-3 for restrictions.

 Install a check valve at the output side of the pump to prevent backflow.